newbeeli/python_newroad/README.md

 # python_newroad
-python is the best program language!I want to learn python hardly!
+python is the best program language!I want to learn python hardly! asdasdas